dyang5/CirclePackingsResearch/Conferences/writeups/NCUR_Writeup.md

 ### Wrapup

 I headed downtown on a shuttle to explore the nearby area and check out the river.
 I grabbed some dinner and walked back to campus before shuttling to the hotel.

+## Day 3: April 15th

+### Logistics and Summary
+ - Final day of conference!
+We checked out the hotel at 9:30 AM before heading to the conference.
+Since there weren't many events today, we wandered around the final poster session.
+ - Lunch soon followed, and our conference experience was coming to a close.
+ - After some Uber logistics (the Uber straight to the airport was nearly $200) led to us taking an Uber to a hotel before taking another college's shuttle to the airport
+ - Overall, it was a great experience to go to NCUR and experience a large undergraduate conference.
+I definitely would have preferred doing an Oral presentation as opposed to a poster, but you live and you learn!

+### Acknowledgements
+ - Thank you to Swarthmore College (Math Department & Academic Funding) for partially funding our conference experience and to Philip for traveling alongside and presenting with me.